astro-group-bristol/guidelines/guides/xspec-setup.md

 docker pull dustpancake/heasoft
 ```

-Note this image is a hefty [9.62GB] in size, and are built directly from the [offical HEASoft Dockerfile](https://heasarc.gsfc.nasa.gov/lheasoft/docker.html) with the NICER mission-specific tools, and HEASoftPy.
+Note this image is a hefty 9.62GB in size, and is built directly from the [offical HEASoft Dockerfile](https://heasarc.gsfc.nasa.gov/lheasoft/docker.html) with the NICER mission-specific tools, and HEASoftPy.

 Optionally, a version can be specified with `dustpancake/heasoft:version`.
 At the moment, the following versions are available:

-- v6.30.1 11 April 2022
+- v6.30.1 (release: 11 April 2022)

 ### Starting a container